 - Talk about the things that are going on in the classroom.
 Sometimes when children get really upset, they cannot follow what is going on around them.
 They need an adult to narrate the “story” about what is happening.
 This can help the child take a step back and see what is happening around her.
 Make sure that you point out fun things like “Look, Mr. Jones has a bunch of monkeys on the wall.
 They have the names of all your friends.
 And look, there is your name.”
 This gives them the chance to see that the classroom is not such a scary place after all.

-- Let your child know that you will be back and leave something that she can keep while you are apart.
+- Let your child know that you will be back and leave something that they can keep while you are apart.
 This may have to be something that you happen to find in your purse or pocket this time such as a hair band or even a penny.
-(You can make an object for your child to carry) Or you could draw a heart or smiley face on her hand with a pen (or lipstick).
+(You can make an object for your child to carry) Or you could draw a heart or smiley face on their hand with a pen (or lipstick).
 It just needs to be small enough to not be disruptive in the class.

 - Take your child into the class and leave.
 Yes, we know that if it were that simple, you would have done this in the beginning.
 But now your child should be calm enough to try again.
-You may need to walk in with your child and sit for a while so he can get engaged in whatever the class is doing.
-Or your child may need to hold her teacher’s hand while you leave.
+You may need to walk in with your child and sit for a while so they can get engaged in whatever the class is doing.
+Or your child may need to hold their teacher’s hand while you leave.
 Whatever you do, do not sneak out.
 Your child needs to learn to let you go and sneaking out will not teach that skill.
 It may also make your child more anxious.

 You may not need to go through all of these steps.
-For example, your child may respond better to having a heart on her hand than to the promise of going to the park after school.
+For example, your child may respond better to having a heart on their hand than to the promise of going to the park after school.
 Do what works best for you and your child.
 And the first time that this happens, you may leave a still crying child at the school.
 Getting over anxiety takes time, especially for children.

 It is also important to do some prep work at home, like setting up a strong morning routine and goodbye routines.
 The most important things, though, are to be calm and consistent.
 And patient.
 Your child will be able to conquer the anxiety and will soon be skipping off happily to school!